Greece–Israel relations: 1940s

-The Holocaust in Greece

-Foreign Minister Dimitrios Droutsas views a painting of the deportation of Greek Jews from Thessaloniki at Yad Vashem.

-During the Holocaust in Greece between 83 and 87 percent of Greek Jews were murdered, one of the highest proportions in Europe.
-There are 315 Greeks who have been awarded as Righteous Among the Nations, more than any other Balkan country, for risking their lives to rescue Jews during the Axis occupation of Greece.

-After 1945

 Along with Cuba, Greece was one of only two Christian-majority nations to vote against the United Nations Partition Plan for Palestine.
 This was mainly in order not to damage Greek-Arab economic ties, and to avert a threat to expel the Egyptian Greek community (which would eventually happen after Nasser's coming to power).

-Following the signing of armistice agreements confirming Israel's survival in the aftermath of the 1948 Arab–Israeli War, Greece recognized the State of Israel on 15 March 1949, although it was diplomatically represented in Tel Aviv on a lower-than-embassy level.
+Following the signing of armistice agreements confirming Israel's survival in the aftermath of the 1948 Arab–Israeli War, Greece de facto recognized the State of Israel on 15 March 1949, and it was diplomatically represented in Tel Aviv on a lower-than-embassy level.

 1960–70s

-Relations between Israel and Greece somewhat improved during the Greek junta which ruled from 1967 to 1974.
+Relations between Israel and Greece slightly improved during the Greek junta which ruled from 1967 to 1974.
 The junta praised the "martial aspects of the Israeli state" and assisted the United States in supporting Israel during the Six-Day War.
 Greece also sent a consul to Jerusalem during this period, but refrained from granting full recognition to balance its relations with the Arab states.

 1980–90s

-In the 1990s, efforts were made to improve ties between the two countries and a defense cooperation agreement was signed.
-However, tensions existed, due to Greece's traditional support of the Palestinians, Greek favoritism towards the Arabs and support of Palestinian political violence, (particularly under the Prime Ministry of Andreas Papandreou, 1981–89 and 1993–96), as well as Israeli military cooperation with Turkey and controversies over the Greek Orthodox Patriarchate in Jerusalem.
+Particularly under Prime Minister Andreas Papandreou's terms in 1981–89 and 1993–96, tensions existed between Greece and Israel due to Greece's traditional support of the Palestinians.
+In 1982, the Greek government coordinated with Yasser Arafat, leader of the Palestine Liberation Organization, to allow his evacuation from Tripoli, Lebanon to Athens by Greek ships when Israel invaded Lebanon.
+Israeli military cooperation with Turkey and controversies over the Greek Orthodox Patriarchate in Jerusalem also dampened relations.

+In the 1990s, efforts were made to improve ties between the two countries.
+Greece formally recognized Israel in 1990 under Prime Minister Konstantinos Mitsotakis and their first defense cooperation agreement was signed in 1994, although it was never implemented.
 Bilateral trade doubled between 1989 and 1995.
-That year Israel exported $200 million worth of chemicals and oil products to Greece and imported $150 million worth of cement, food, and building materials.
+That year Israel, exported $200 million worth of chemicals and oil products to Greece and imported $150 million worth of cement, food, and building materials.

-2010s
+2000–2010s

+Prime Minister of Greece George Papandreou and Prime Minister of Israel Benjamin Netanyahu in July 2010.